Saturday, 14 December 2019

 Because of the cyclical nature of the solar year, Autumn Earth is the mother of Spring Earth of the next solar year.
 As Autumn ends, and the crab apples are the last fruit left on the trees, Autumn Earth turn into Old Hag Winter Earth, who "kills" her own younger self...

 Dead Earth lies in her icy coffin until Young Spring Sun arrives.
-He sees beautiful Spring Earth under the ice, falls in love with her and revives her.
+He sees beautiful Spring Earth under the ice, falls in love with her and revives her (heats up the earth and melts the snow and ice).
 Spring Earth, marries Spring Sun...

 But seasons pass, Spring Earth turns into Summer Earth and then into Autumn Earth and then into Winter Earth...And the story repeats itself...Luckily, every spring, Young Sun arrives to save the day 🙂